 Ashwagandha is a safe, natural product that has been shown in clinical trials to improve memory and the ability to think clearly.

-Ashwagandha is an adaptogen that has been used in Ayurvedic medicine for thousands of years to counteract the negative effects of stress and aging, as it restores the body to a state of balance or self-regulation.
+Ashwagandha is an adaptogen that has been used in Ayurvedic medicine for thousands of years to counteract the negative effects of stress and ageing, as it restores the body to a state of balance or self-regulation.

 1. As we age or suffer from chronic stress, the activity of acetylcholinesterase increases, which reduces acetylcholine.
-However, this plays a crucial role in the communication of the neurons in the hippocampus, which are the center of learning and memory in the brain.
+However, this plays a crucial role in the communication of the neurons in the hippocampus, which are the centre of learning and memory in the brain.

 2. Ashwagandha improves mental performance because the bioactive withanolides it contains inhibit the activity of acetylcholinesterase.
 This leads to higher amounts of acetylcholine in the hippocampus and improved brain activity.